+When lunch is finished, hop in the car for a 14-mile drive north along Route 85 to the Tjornes Peninsula, known for its fossil-rich cliffs dating back millennia and colonies of puffins.
+The cliffs are entertainment enough, but to learn more about the history of the area, stop by the Mánárbakki Museum, which showcases what folk life was like in exhibits inside black-and-white turf houses.
 Once the sun begins its descent, make your way back to Húsavík for dinner at family-run Naustið, which specializes in all things fish inside a buttercup-yellow wooden home: fish tacos, fish soup, fish “tartare,” and skewers of fish and vegetables, grilled to order.
 Whatever you do, save room for the homemade rhubarb cake, which has generous pieces of tender rhubarb and comes topped with a cinnamon crumble and fresh whipped cream.

 After dinner, waddle your way across the street to Árból Guesthouse, which is located at the western edge of Húsavík Park.
 The building was constructed in 1903 and is one of the oldest in town, but the rooms have been given a makeover: think neutral gray walls, plaid pillows, and beds so soft it’s easy to sink into them and never want to leave.
 Not a bad place to end the night.

-Day two: Echoing rocks and a photogenic canyon
+- Highlights: Echoing rocks and a photogenic canyon

 Graze at the Árból breakfast buffet, which has a healthy selection of freshly baked breads, meats, cheeses, and jams.
 When full, walk it off and stop by the town bakery, Heimabakarí, to pick up some sandwiches for a picnic.
 Given that you’ll be driving barren stretches of land, we also recommend filling up on gas and hitting the Nettó grocery store for essentials such as fruit, snacks, and bottled drinks.